MariusChristensen/skien-sammenlagt/README.md

 # Skien Frisbeeklubb - Ukegolf Sammenlagt

-A leaderboard application that displays disc golf weekly competition results and overall standings for Skien Frisbeeklubb.
+A modern leaderboard and statistics web app for Skien Frisbeeklubb's weekly disc golf competitions.

 ## About

-This application fetches data from Disc Golf Metrix API and displays:
+This application fetches data from the Disc Golf Metrix API and displays:

-- Overall leaderboard with points calculated from weekly competitions
+- Overall leaderboard with dynamic points calculation from weekly competitions
 - Weekly competition results with detailed scores
+- Statistics and hole averages for each year and week
+- Ace Hall of Fame (hole-in-ones) for each year
 - Proper display of scores across different years (2020-2025)

 ## Technologies

-- React
+- React (with react-router-dom for routing)
 - Tailwind CSS
 - Disc Golf Metrix API